Second Suicide Battalion: Where Military Justice Weaponizes Mental Health

 Editor’s Note: This is the second story in a multipart series.
-Read part one.
+Read part one, part three, and part four.

 On a Friday night at Camp Lejeune, North Carolina, on the anniversary of his stepsister taking her own life, Lance Cpl.
 Kameron Duval got drunk.
 He hallucinated as he walked across Gonzalez Boulevard and began to wade into the New River.